rootsandberries/rootsandberries.github.io/systrev/index.md

 # Performing systematic reviews in resource-limited settings
 ## Medical Library Association, CE Course, May 19, 2018

 ### Welcome to our workshop page!
 Please complete the following steps prior to the workshop.
-If you have questions or problems, email the instructors, [Sarah Young](mailto: sarahy@andrew.cmu.edu) or Erin Eldermire (erb29@cornell.edu).
+If you have questions or problems, email the instructors, [Sarah Young](mailto: sarahy@andrew.cmu.edu) or [Erin Eldermire](mailto: erb29@cornell.edu).

 ---